-Second, coding projects, especially long-term ones, provide something to show for your work.
+Second, coding projects, especially long-term ones, give you something to show for your work.
 It’s one thing to put "Python" on your resume — it’s another to show you built an entire website or application from scratch.

-5. Find a mentor and a community.
+9. Find a mentor and a community.

-A mentor doesn’t need to be an actual teacher — they can be anyone knowledgeable in your language, who can explain difficult concepts and point you to solutions.
-Plus, an experienced mentor can help you follow coding practices not covered in tutorials and offer advice for navigating a career in tech.
+A mentor doesn’t need to be an actual teacher — they can be anyone knowledgeable in your language.
+They should be able to explain difficult concepts and point you to solutions.
+An experienced mentor can help you follow coding practices not covered in tutorials and offer advice for navigating a career in tech.

 Online developer communities are also a rich resource for beginners.